PrismarineJS/node-minecraft-protocol/README.md

    objects.
  * Send a packet by supplying fields as a JavaScript object.
  * Supports authenticating and logging in.
-   - Supports encryption
+   - Supports encryption (client only)
-   - Supports online mode
+   - Supports online mode (client only)
    - Supports offline mode
  * Respond to keep-alive packets.
  * Test coverage